AayushPatel006/Tweet-Mention-Recommendation/README.md

       OPEN_WEATHER_API=<open_weather_api_key>
       GEOAPIFY_API=<geoapify_api_key>
       ```

-### Browser Plugin Integration

-To integrate the X browser plugin:

-1. Ensure the backend is active:
    - Navigate to the `models/` directory and run the custom_bert_model.ipynb file.
    - Create a `saved_model/` before running the ipynb file.
    - The `model.pth` file will be saved in the `saved_model/` directory.